Phasmatodea: Select species

 Acanthoxyla prasina, or the prickly stick insect, native to New Zealand, is believed to reproduce by parthenogenesis; no males were recorded until 2016, when a single male was discovered in the UK where this lineage has been introduced.

-One Australian species, the Lord Howe Island stick insect, is now listed as critically endangered.
+One Australian species, the Lord Howe Island stick insect or tree lobster, is now listed as critically endangered.
 It was believed extinct until its rediscovery on the rock known as Ball's Pyramid.
 An effort is underway in Australia to rear this species in captivity.

 The best known of the stick insects is the Indian or laboratory stick insect (Carausius morosus).
 This insect grows to roughly 10 cm (4 in) and reproduces parthenogenically, and although males have been recorded, they are rare.

 Fossils of the extinct genus and species Eoprephasma hichensi have been recovered from Ypresian age sediments in the U.S. state of Washington and British Columbia, Canada.
 The species is one of the youngest members of the stem phasmatodean group Susumanioidea.

+Numerous species of phasmid rank among the largest and heaviest insects; the species Phryganistria "chinensis" of Guangxi, Phobaeticus chani and Phobaeticus kirbyi of Borneo, Ctenomorpha gargantua of northern Queensland, and Phobaeticus serratipes of Peninsular Malaysia and Sumatra are among the longest, while the species Heteropteryx dilatata of Peninsular Malaysia, Sumatra, and Thailand, the aforementioned Lord Howe Island stick insect of Lord Howe Island, and Acrophylla alta of Queensland are among the heaviest.